Stichting-MINIX-Research-Foundation/minix/drivers/lan8710a/README.txt

 --------------------------------------------------------------------------------
 Driver was tested using various tools, i. e.
 * fetch - downloading file from the Internet and also local server.
 Every file downloaded well, but speed was about 50-200 kB/s.
 * ftp - downloading and uploading 20 MB file completed.
-* ping - checking connection between BeagleBone and computer passed using standard settings, when we set ping requests interval to 200 ms it also passed.
+* ping - checking connection between BeagleBone and computer passed using stan - dard  settings,  when we set ping  requests interval  to 200 ms it also passed.
 But  with 20 ms  and 2 ms  driver dropped some packets (20 ms - about 20% loss, 2 ms - 50% loss).
 * udpstat, hostaddr, dhcpd, ifconfig, arp gave proper results.
 Tests passed, so driver meets the requirements of ethernet driver.